 Another milestone that student loans can interfere with is investing.
 When you’re dealing with student loan payments, it’s difficult to put money into anything else.
 Of course, you can increase your income with a second job or find side gigs like I did.
 However, I still didn’t have a lot of room for investing until the student debt was gone.

 Investing can take many forms.
 You can invest in stocks, bonds, or mutual funds.
-You can even invest in real estate, the mortgage market, or business ventures.
+You can even invest in real estate crowdfunding, P2P lending, or business ventures.
 There are many things that you can do with your money when you have the funds to do it.
 Think about being able to retire early or just retirement in general.

 The last thing you want to do is retire and find that you don’t have enough income.
 There are many senior citizens filing bankruptcy because of pensions that fall short, social security that isn’t enough, and medical benefits that are still too expensive.